 Our furniture consists of only four main items… a Japanese style shikibuton mattress, a loveseat, a low dining table with floor cushions, and a children’s table and chair.

 Minimalism has helped me create order when life gets crazy, and helped me stay focused on the task at hand.
 I had no idea when I started this blog that my life would change so drastically for the better.
 These past ten years has had its ups and downs, yet I am grateful for this mindset which embarking on a minimalist lifestyle has helped me with.
-I never expected to be a mother working from home running this Minimalist Beauty blog with the organic skin care line AZUHA.
-It’s been a lot to juggle, but God gets all the glory!
+I never expected to be a mother working from home running this Minimalist Beauty blog with an organic skin care line.
+It's been a lot to juggle, but God gets all the glory!

 I hope that these past 10 years of Minimalist Beauty has been a blessing to you in some way.
 I’m truly looking forward to what 2020 will bring, and I look forward to sharing more of my journey with you.